 Do you need 4-color retail packaging?
 Or individual or bulk packaging?
 Maybe blister pack, single layer pallet or corrugated color boxes?
 What about pallet configuration and pieces per box?
 You have lots of options and each can affect the landed price per piece.

 Your packaging options are extensive.
 Knowing your requirements will provide accurate prices from the start.

 Don’t forget to budget for shipping and logistics into your product pricing.

-You might be facing any combination of fees including: ocean, full container load, less that container load, expedited air freight, truck freight, customs or import/VAT, exchange rates, warehouse or inventory management cost.
+You might be facing any combination of fees including ocean, full container load, less than container load, expedited air freight, truck freight, customs or import/VAT, exchange rates, warehouse or inventory management cost.

 Even if you want to handle your own freight domestically or internationally, there are hard and soft costs to consider.

 By now you get the picture of what goes into determining an estimate of manufacturing costs.
 Imagine trying to best guess a quick quote when you have a multitude of factors that exist on a sliding scale.
 You want your manufacturing partner to be accurate with their quote.
 It’s important to provide as many details as possible so you know that you can compare one quote to another, apples to apples.